emberjs/rfcs/text/0000-module-unification.md

 app could invoke this component in a template as `{{power-select::main}}` or more simply as `{{power-select}}`.

+Addons should use the same namespacing that will be used by consuming apps when invoking their own components and helpers from templates.
+For instance, if the `ember-power-select` addon has a `date-picker` component that invokes multiple `main` components, it should also invoke them in a template as `{{power-select::main}}` or more simply as `{{power-select}}`.

 ### Module Resolutions

 Module resolution rules must account for the following: